What It Is

 It’s worth noting that the community rules for r/science were unusually strict (for example, during the course of the study, no personal anecdotes were allowed) and deviation from them by newcomers was previously unusually high.

-In a related study (Kim et al., 2022) conducted in collaboration with Nextdoor, 312 new groups were randomly assigned either to present users "group guidelines" before joining the group or to present no guidelines.
-Groups with guidelines had significantly fewer comments reported for abuse (0.3% compared to 0.7%), providing more evidence that posting norms discourages toxic behavior.
+In a related study conducted in collaboration with Nextdoor, 312 new groups were randomly assigned either to present users "group guidelines" before they joined the group or to present no guidelines.
+Groups with guidelines had significantly fewer comments reported for abuse (0.3% compared to 0.7%), providing more evidence that posting community norms discourages toxic behavior.
+(Kim et al, 2022)

 Why It Matters